rschuetzler/datacom-labs/Exercise 6 - TCP & UDP/6-TCPUDP-Instructions.md

     	automatically stopping and saving the capture to a file.
 Give yourself plenty of time, but not so long that you have to wait a long time for the program to finish its job.
-    * `-f "not broadcast and not multicast` filters all packets that are not send directly to the computer doing the capture.
+    * `-f "not broadcast and not multicast"` filters all packets that are not send directly to the computer doing the capture.
     * `-i eth1` tells tshark to capture packets on the `eth1` interface, which in this case is the network interface connecting Alice and Bob.
 Use `ifconfig` or `tshark -D` to get a list of possible network interfaces.
-    * The `-a duration:30` option tells tshark to run for 30 seconds before automatically finishing its capture (adjust this time as necessary to give yourself enough time to finish typing all of the `netcat` commands).
+    * The `-a duration:30` option tells tshark to run for 30 seconds before automatically finishing its capture (adjust this time as necessary to give yourself enough time to finish typing all of the `netcat` commands before the capture quits).
     * The `-w /vagrant/udp.pcap` option tells tshark to save the output of the capture to the file `/vagrant/udp.pcap`.
     * The `-Q` option tells tshark to do its capture quietly, without any output to the